RestAuth/server/doc/config/webserver.rst

    (server)restauth@host:server$ uwsgi --stop /usr/local/home/restauth/run/restauth.pid
    (server)restauth@host:server$ uwsgi --reload /usr/local/home/restauth/run/restauth.pid

+Note that there are also many uWSGI init scripts on the internet that you could use to launch RestAuth.
 An example uwsgi-configuration ships with RestAuth.
 You can also :download:`download it here </files/uwsgi.ini>`.
 The documentation has a `full list of configuration directives
 <http://uwsgi-docs.readthedocs.org/en/latest/Options.html>`_.

 Configure webserver